CHAPTER V: Kingside Castling (Castiel)

 "So you were not suspended?
 Kung talagang naka-on leave ka, bakit ka nag-request ng meeting today?
 Dapat nagre-relax ka ngayon.
 Dapat hindi mo muna inaasikaso ang council duties mo."

 "I hope we can make this quick.
 I'm dealing with some pressing issues in my own council," Antoinette said.
-The male barista delivered one cup of cafe latte and one cup of matcha to our table.
+The male barista delivered one cup of cafe latte and one cup of matcha latte to our table.
 "We're both from CAS.
 You can get directly to the point."

 "Wait!
 Are you worried na baka baligtarin ko kayo?"
-Sandaling nabaling sa ibang direksyon si Antoinette.
+Sandaling nabaling sa ibang direksiyon si Antoinette.
 "Cas, we may not belong to the same party as you and Priam are independent, but I will never abandon my fellow CAS students.
 The only time I didn't support you was when Priam ran for the USC presidency.
 Alam mo na, may sarili kaming candidate noon."